devbot-cloud/Kubernetes-DHCP/README.md

 - dhcp-backup will use the /dhcpd/leases and /dhcpd/config files running and backup a tar file to an S3 bucket of choice
 - it is intended to be run via a kubernetes cronjob to facilitate backups being taken pieroticly.

+- dhcp-backup runs at a rootless user (1000) the intention is that the fsgroup will get set to 1000 so that the backupuser can access the files from the dhcp server
 ### Running dhcp-backup

 - Docker run command with the bucket access information passed in as envioment variables